 - Third-year language courses (8 credits): JPN 301 and 302 or CHI 301 and 302 (two courses).
-Students whose proficiency places them beyond the third year should substitute advanced language or literature courses for this requirement.
+In consultation with their major advisers, students whose proficiency places them beyond the third year should substitute advanced language or literature courses for this requirement.

-- At least three EALL courses (12 credits) in the literature or culture of the student's concentration, including a departmental seminar.
-Students concentrating on China are encouraged to take EAL 231 and 232, and they must take at least one of these two courses.
-Students focusing on Japan are encouraged to take EAL 241 and 242, and they must take at least one of these courses.
+- At least three EAL-prefix courses (12 credits) in the literature or culture of the student's concentration, including a departmental seminar or equivalent.
+Students concentrating on China are strongly encouraged to take EAL 231 and 232 early, and they must take at least one of these two courses.
+Students focusing on Japan are encouraged to take EAL 241 and 242 early, and they must take at least one of these courses.

-- Electives: Three additional courses (12 credits) may be chosen from other advanced language or literature courses in the department, or, at the recommendation of the adviser, from related courses in other departments.
+- Three additional courses (12 credits) may be chosen from other advanced language, literature and culture courses in the department, or, with the approval of the adviser, from East Asia-related courses in other departments.